mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 3. The last step of the Process stage will group the users and create/update them in SFDC Org B.
 Finally during the On Complete stage the Template will logoutput statistics data into the console.

-## inboundEndpoints.xml<a name="inboundendpointsxml"/>
+## endpoints.xml<a name="endpointsxml"/>
-This is file is not used in this particular Template, but you'll oftenly find flows containing the inbound endpoints to start the integration.
+This is file is not used in this particular Template, but you'll oftenly find flows containing the endpoints to start the integration.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.